Mevlana Straße Nr:54, D:B Blok, Muratpaşa/ANTALYA +90 549 502 50 41

 When should you call your dentist?

-• Sharp pain when biting down.
+• A sharp pain when you bite down.

 With our guaranteed treatments, we are always here for you.